• Skip to primary navigation

 About the Chocolate

 This recipe calls for both bittersweet chocolate and cocoa powder.
-Each brings a different chocolate flavor to the party.
+Each brings a different chocolate flavor to the dessert.
 Be aware there are two different types of cocoa powder.
 Dutch-process cocoa powder is made from cocoa beans that have been washed in an alkaline solution to neutralize their acidity.
 Natural cocoa powder is not washed and is acidic and can be somewhat bitter.
 Most well-known cocoa powder brands available in the United States are natural.
 Dutch-process cocoa powder is generally available, just read the label to make sure what you are buying.

 Dark chocolate bread pudding.